juliaalencarb/finalCapstone/inventory_manager/README.md

 * Search product/ see product value/ see item on sale: the user can see the referred information for a specific item.

 #### Usage
 This program requires Python 3.11, as previously described, and was developed applying all concepts inherent to Object-Oriented Programming principles.
-The Inventory Manager can be accessed through [here](inventory_manager/).
 The whole file 'inventory_manager' must be downloaded, including 'inventory.txt', which holds all information about the products in stock.
 Once the contents are downloaded and the script is executed, the user will be prompted with a menu, as shown below.

 <p align="center">